superfluid-finance/rewards-macro-example/README.md

 # Superfluid Rewards Distribution UI

-A Next.js application that allows users to easily set up streaming rewards distribution using Superfluid's GDA (General Distribution Agreement) protocol and Macro system.
+A Next.js application that allows users to easily set up streaming rewards distribution using Superfluid's Distribution Pools (aka General Distribution Agreement - GDA) and Superfluid Macros for Batching Calls.

 ## Overview

 This application provides a user-friendly interface for distributing streaming rewards to multiple recipients simultaneously.
-It leverages Superfluid's Macro system to batch multiple operations into a single transaction, making it gas-efficient and convenient.
+It leverages Superfluid's Macros to batch multiple operations into a single transaction, making it user-friendly and gas-efficient.

 ## Features